-The King of England, Edward the I stepped in after being requested to arbitrate by the Scottish Nobility.
-He would choose who would take over the Throne.
-Edward had a condition, however.
-He wanted to be recognized the Lord Paramount of Scotland, to which they agreed.
-A court decided who would be the rightful heir to the throne and John Balliol was selected to be the next King of Scotland.
+To stop this, the King of England at the time, Edward the I, stepped in after being requested to arbitrate by the Scottish nobility.
+He was to choose who would take over the throne, but Edward had a condition: he wanted to be recognized the Lord Paramount of Scotland, to which they agreed.
+A court decided who would be the rightful heir to the throne and by 1292 John Balliol was selected to be the next King of Scotland.

-Upon learning about such a decision, King Edward moved his forces into Scotland and sacked the city of Berwick, seizing control of it and demand John Balliol surrender the rest of his territories.
-The Scots fought back and at the Battle of Dunbar were utterly crushed and John Balliol abdicated the throne, earning him the nickname of “empty coat.”
+Upon learning about such a decision, King Edward moved his forces into Scotland and sacked the city of Berwick, seizing control of it and demanding that John Balliol surrender the rest of his territories.
+The Scots fought back at the Battle of Dunbar and were utterly crushed.
+John Balliol abdicated the throne, earning him the nickname of “empty coat.”
 It was this point that the English occupation of Scotland became a reality and the nation was more or less conquered by King Edward.

 This created tension within Scotland but with their king’s leadership failing to inspire a great fight against the British and the occupation of their lands, there was not much that they could do without a leader.
 It would seem that as long as the English stood strong, they would ultimately be subjugated by King Edward.